mrcjkb/forte_http_comm/README.md

 * In CMake GUI, enable FORTE_COM_HTTP
 ​
 # Documentation
-* Currently, only HTTP GET requests are supported.
-PUT requests are in the works.
+* Currently, only HTTP GET and PUT requests are supported.
 * For GET requests, use a CLIENT_0_1 function block.
-* For PUT requests, use a CLIENT_1_0 or CLIENT_1 function block (not yet supported!)
+* For PUT requests, use a CLIENT_1_0 or CLIENT_1 function block
 * Other function blocks are currently not supported and may result in unexpected behaviour.

 # Parameters